 This is how the REDBOX integrates itself in the different train protection environments around the world.

-The product range of Multi-Functional Terminals is versatile for high-speed trains.
+The product range of MFTs is versatile for high-speed trains.
 Each terminal is tailored for use in the driver's console.
-The common basis of the terminals is the secure, rugged and reliable display technology that can be equipped with the future-oriented SIL2-capable IconTrust® upon request.
+The common basis of the terminals is the secure, rugged and reliable display technology which can be equipped with the future-oriented SIL2 capable IconTrust upon request.